Rheumatoid Arthritis and Your Digestive System

 What You Can Do About GI Symptoms

 It's important to be aware of GI symptoms and let your doctor know about them, especially if you have signs of upper or lower GI bleeding.
+Follow your doctor's recommendations for relief.
 Not smoking, limiting steroid medications, limiting NSAIDs, and taking proton pump inhibitors may help reduce some symptoms.

 You may also be able to lower your risk for GI symptoms by being careful about your diet.
 Some studies suggest that people with RA may be more likely to have food allergies.
 If you find that certain foods cause GI symptoms or make your other RA symptoms worse, talk to your doctor about eliminating these foods from your diet.

 Although no diet can cure RA, you might be able to reduce RA symptoms and GI symptoms by sticking to a healthy anti-inflammatory diet.
 Here’s how it works: